+Language

-Group Teaching guide Language 2014-15 11306 - Stochastic Simulation Methods Group 1, 1S A English
+11306 - Stochastic Simulation Methods Group 1, 1S Teaching guide В English

 In-class work activities

 Workload

 At the beginning of the semester a schedule of the subject will be made available to students through the UIBdigital platform.
 The schedule shall at least include the dates when the continuing assessment tests will be conducted and the hand-in dates for the assignments.
 In addition, the lecturer shall inform students as to whether the subject work plan will be carried out through the schedule or through another way included in the Campus Extens platform.